 #73127, PECO #72004, PECO #73153 and PECO #73154.

-V.B.
-Supply Commitments
+V.B Supply Commitments

 Supplies should be firm and delivery service should be supported by firm transportation contracts held by the supplier to the point of delivery.

-V.C.
-Pricing
+V.C Pricing

 Valero is seeking locational, indexed-based pricing for its baseload and swing natural gas demands.
 Valero also encourages innovative approaches to minimize positive basis differentials from Henry Hub at certain sites and maximize negative differentials at other sites.
-Fixed price proposas will also be considered in addition to indexed approaches.
+Fixed price proposals will also be considered in addition to indexed approaches.

-D. Impacts of Petrochemical and Methanol Markets on Natural Gas Demand in Texas
+V.D Impacts of Petrochemical and Methanol Markets on Natural Gas Demand in Texas

-Valero sells refinery-produced gas (offgas) at the Texas City and Houston Refineries.
+Valero sells refinery-produced gas (“offgas”) at the Texas City and Houston Refineries.
 This offgas is used by Valero’s customers to manufacture petrochemicals.
 Additionally, Valero manufactures methanol at the Clearlake Methanol plant.
 These markets are particularly sensitive to the price of natural gas.
 Please be advised that the natural gas demand at these sites is subject to variation based on the economics of the petrochemical or methanol markets as the case may be.
 The natural demand values in Appendix D, Table 2 are indicative of usage during healthy petrochemical and methanol markets.

-VV.E Indemnification
+V.E Indemnification and Other Terms for Full Requirements Supplies

 For its California natural gas loads, the Benicia Refinery and the Huntway asphalt plants in Benicia and Wilmington, as well as for its New Jersey-based Paulsboro Refinery, Valero is seeking full requirements supply agreements in each state.
 The agreements for these loads should provide scheduling and load balancing services on the delivering pipeline(s).
-The successful bidder(s) should also provide Valero with an indemnification from imbalance penalties. core terms and conditions sFcoupled with daily swing supply pricing
+The successful bidder(s) should also provide Valero with an indemnification from imbalance penalties.
+The core terms and conditions of such full requirements sale and purchase agreements are set forth in Appendix F for the case of indexed based pricing.
+Variations on these general terms for fixed prices coupled with daily swing supply pricing will also be considered.

 V.F Term